gebodal/annodoc/index.md

 In this case, we use the UpperBound and LowerBound attributes to specify the nature of the constraint.
 These are discussed [below](#upperbound-and-lowerbound "UpperBound and LowerBound").

+Please note that range values (e.g. "46 - 54 km s ^ { -1 }") should be annotated as a single MeasuredValue, rather than a Constraint (or pair of Constraints).

+Also, constraints may be quoted from other sources (either as quoted measurements, or standard assumed constraints).
+Please do annotate these as Constraint entities with [FromLiterature](#fromliterature "FromLiterature") attributes.

 #### Physical Entities

 A physical entity here is considered to be a property (either of the Universe or a specific object) which may be measured in some way to produce a numerical result.
 For instance, we may measure the Hubble Constant (property of the Universe), or the radius of the Milky Way Galaxy.